Indonesia: Doctors Without Borders conducts methanol poisoning workshop for health workers in Jakarta

 Methanol (CH3OH) is a dangerous alcohol that can be found in various household and industrial products.
 Exposure to methanol can cause poisoning, which can cause severe metabolic disorders, loss of vision, lasting neurological disorders, and even death.
 Unfortunately, methanol poisoning is one of the neglected medical emergencies, happening worldwide, including in Indonesia.

-Looking at data from the last two decades, Indonesia has the highest number of reports of confirmed and suspected cases of methanol poisoning in the world.
-Since 2017, there have been more than 200 confirmed incidents of methanol poisoning in Indonesia recorded by Doctors Without Borders.
+Looking at publicly available data from the last two decades, Indonesia seems to have a very high number of confirmed and suspected cases of methanol poisoning.
+Since 2017, there have been more than 200 confirmed incidents of methanol poisoning reported by Indonesian national media.
 But the total number of reported cases of people confirmed with or suspected of methanol poisoning is likely more than 1,100, with more than 700 deaths.

 With Doctors Without Borders only recording cases identified in news reports, the real scale of this public health problem is significantly underestimated.
 There is an urgent need for improved reporting and surveillance, public health measures to raise awareness and scale up prevention, and strengthening the timely diagnosis and medical management of these patients in healthcare facilities.